-Knowledge-based relationships: In our global hyper-connected economy,the drive to commoditization is relentless.
+Knowledge-based relationships: In our global hyper-connected economy, the drive to commoditization is relentless.
 What this means is that an increasing proportion of business value resides in trusting, knowledge-based relationships, that allow companies to create value with clients, suppliers, and alliance partners in ways they could not do otherwise.
 Organizations are realizing that outsourcing and off shoring only work if there are effective flow of knowledge between companies.
-Professional firms are finding not only that client are increasingly demanding knowledge transfer, but also that engaging in knowledge-based relationships are the future of society and business, and rich knowledge exchange will be at their heart.
+Professional firms are finding not only that client are increasingly demanding knowledge transfer, but also that engaging in knowledge-based relationships increases customer loyalty and profitability.
+Relationships are the future of society and business, and rich knowledge exchange will be at their heart.